Respect the Land

 Open to Good Ideas

 Creating a successful blue print for a large development is not an easy task.
-While Stirling Developments has expertise in masterplanning, architecture, engineering and planning - we choose to include a wide range of other professionals and individuals in our projects.
+While Stirling Developments has expertise in masterplanning, architecture, engineering and project delivery - we choose to include a wide range of other professionals and individuals in our projects.
 Exposing our projects to the talent and experience of others improves their quality and ensures they benefit from maximum creativity and consideration.

 We understand the role that extensive public consultation can play in creating developments that deliver for everyone and foster a strong sense of community.
 Stirling Developments recognises the importance of listening to, and learning from, the local community.
-Our development plans have absorbed solutions sourced from local people.
+Our development plans have absorbed ideas and solutions sourced from local people.